pyroscope/pyrocore/docs/advanced-rtcontrol.rst

 Adding ``>directory=`` prints the new location to the console – a semicolon with spaces on both sides delimits several commands, and the ``>`` prints the result of a XMLRPC command.
 Also note that the ``d.`` prefix to download item commands is implied.

+The :ref:`move-data` section has more on how to also move the data on disk, in addition to changing the location in `rTorrent`'s session as shown here.

 Making Shared Data Paths Unique